romabiker/26_realty_db/README.md

 # Real Estate Site

 Realty dashboard: filter by new building, settlement, min and max prices, is active, pagination.
-Script loads advertisments from url in json into sqlite3.
+Script loads new or updates old advertisments in json format from url or path into sqlite3.
+Advertisments absent in new feed are set not active in db and not shown on site.

 Quickstart
 ----------